epfl-ada/ada-2024-project-5pebbles/README.md

 ## Additional datasets
 #### External Dataset
-OSCAR Dataset: [Link needed] This dataset is used to explore the relationship between constellations and the Academy Awards (Oscars).
+OSCAR Dataset: [https://data.world/crowdflower/academy-awards-demographics] This dataset is used to explore the relationship between constellations and the Academy Awards (Oscars).

 #### Self-Generated Dataset
 We also created a new dataset using GPT and Claude, which examines the relationship between constellations and whether actors played leading roles.